After writing a post on 7 signs you’re not compatible with your partner, a few of my readers asked how to be more compatible with your partner.

 Fill your partner’s car with gas if you know he’s going to travel soon.
 Clean his shoes before he goes to work.

 Prepare his favorite meal to put a smile on his face.
 Knot his tie before he leaves the house.
+Drop little romantic love notes for him in unexpected places.

 Give him a warm foot rub to help him unwind after a tiring day.
 Assist him with projects so they can be completed on time.